INFORMATION SECURITY POLICY

 EXCEPTION MANAGEMENT

-Any exception to this policy must be registered, reviewed and approved by the responsible ISMS authority.
+Any exception to this Information Security Policy must be registered and reported to the ISMS manager of WORLD WIDE MOBILITY.

 CLIMATE CHANGE